chrisgom113/staff-my-team/README.md

 # Usage

-This walkthrough video demonstrates the functionality in real-time: TO-DO
+- - **This walkthrough video demonstrates the functionality in real-time: https://drive.google.com/file/d/1asnIahywhXR5KmbPlOLegbBMUDpIrVIQ/view**

-The below description and screenshots also demonstrate some of the program's back-end coding.
+**The below description and screenshots also demonstrate some of the program's back-end coding.**

 ## User is able to run jest testing to observe that all class coding passes tests.